Cleanup Myths

 Anything above naturally existing radiation levels is to be removed in a “background” cleanup.

-Cultural and biological exemptions in the 2010 agreement were included for extra protection.
+Cultural and biological exemptions in the 2010 agreement were included for extra protection, and mitigation measures in the EIR ensure that sacred artifacts and endangered species at the site are protected.

 The Santa Susana Field Lab hosts the Burro Flats Painted Cave, a prehistoric archaeological site.
 The Burro Flats Cave and its surrounding 11.74 acres, as defined by the National Registry of Historic Places, are protected from any cleanup activities.